Sensitive skin is a drama queen.

 So, use the bisabobol and ditch the oil.
 These days, it’s so easy to extract the goodies from these plants and just put those in cosmetics.
 That way, you get all the benefits without the side effects.

 P.S.
 It’s not always easy to spot essential oils on the label.
-Look out for anything that says “leaf oil”, such as thyme leaf oil.
+Look out for anything that says “leaf oil”, such as thyme leaf oil (“leaf extract” is ok).

-Fragrance and essential oils are the worst culprits, but there’s plenty of other stuff lurking in your lotions and potions that could irritate your skin:
+Fragrance and essential oils are the worst culprits (that’s why they deserved their own sections), but there’s plenty of other stuff lurking in your lotions and potions that could irritate your skin:

 - Alcohol Denat (or Alcohol SD)